OctopusDeploy/docs/docs/deployments/patterns/rollbacks/dotnet-windows-rollbacks/index.md

 1. Deploy the OctoFX Database (skip during rollback)
 1. Deploy the OctoFX Windows Service
 1. Deploy the OctoFX Website
+1. Block Release Progression
 1. Verify the Application
-1. Block Release Progression
 1. Notify stakeholders

 ![simple rollback for windows deployment](images/windows-simple-rollback-process.png)

-See that deployment process on [samples instance](https://samples.octopus.app/app#/Spaces-762/projects/02-octofx-simple-rollback/deployments/process).
+See the deployment process on [samples instance](https://samples.octopus.app/app#/Spaces-762/projects/02-octofx-simple-rollback/deployments/process).
 Please be sure to login as a guest.

 ### Calculate Deployment Mode